hparik11/Handwritten_Digits_Recognition_Classification/README.md

 **Note: First put all Code files, Data Files and Image Files at one place. **

 If you stuck anywhere, please do __python helper.py -h__ or **python helper.py --help** .

 All the informations and instructions are being displayed once you run that.

 ### Dependencies

 1. sudo pip install termcolor
 2. pip install scikit-learn
 3. Download OpenCV2 .
-Run bash [opencv.sh](https://github.com/hparik11/HandWritten_Digit_Classification/blob/master/data/opencv.sh) to your machine.
+Run bash [opencv.sh](https://github.com/hparik11/HandWritten_Digit_Classification/blob/master/data/opencv.sh) on your machine to download and setup opencv2.
 4. skimage

 ### Datasets